What does International Women's Day mean to a Female Founder?

 'Oh that's interesting' they replied.
 'Is that a hobby business or your side hustle?'

-'No' I responded.
-'This is my full-time job'.
+'No' I respond.
+'It's my full-time job'.

 As a small business owner, this is the kind of conversation I've got used to over the years.
-And I've often wondered if this same conversation and question would be asked of our fellow male small business owners.
+But I've often wondered if this same conversation and question would be asked of our fellow male small business owners.
 Would a man be asked if running his own business was his hobby?
 I somehow doubt it.

 I'm still not sure why being a woman means that any work you do, particularly as a designer or maker, is considered a hobby - or something I am fitting in round the kids or other 'proper' work.

+I've had many conversations like this over the years, with men and women.
 Perhaps I should change my elevator pitch.
 Yes, this could help.
 Or perhaps this is simply one of the many other reasons why we should celebrate International Women's Day.

 International Women's Day is a day of celebration and recognition for me, as a small business owner and female founder.
 I'm proud to be part of the growing number of women who have taken risks and forged their own paths, creating fantastic businesses and contributing to their communities and society.